 South Plains Financial, Inc. Announces Third Quarter 2022 Earnings Call

-/EIN News/ -- LUBBOCK, Texas, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- South Plains Financial, Inc. (NASDAQ:SPFI) (“South Plains” or the “Company”), the parent company of City Bank, today announced that its third quarter 2022 financial results will be released before market open on Friday, October 21, 2022.
+LUBBOCK, Texas, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- South Plains Financial, Inc. SPFI ("South Plains" or the "Company"), the parent company of City Bank, today announced that its third quarter 2022 financial results will be released before market open on Friday, October 21, 2022.
 The Company will host a conference call and webcast at 11:00 a.m.
 ET on the same day to discuss the financial results.

 Investors and analysts interested in participating in the call are invited to dial 1-877-407-9716 (international callers please dial 1-201-493-6779) approximately 10 minutes prior to the start of the call.
 A live audio webcast of the conference call will be available on the Company's website at https://www.spfi.bank/news-events/events.